Looking for a criminal defense attorney in Sterling Heights?

 Charged in Sterling Heights?
 Here Is What You Are Facing.

 Sterling Heights is the largest city in Macomb County, with a population of over 130,000 residents.
 It is also one of the most active law enforcement jurisdictions in the county.
-According to the Michigan State Police Annual Drunk Driving Audit, Sterling Heights recorded 299 OWI arrests in 2024 — more than any other city in Macomb County, including Warren, Clinton Township, and Shelby Township combined.
+According to the Michigan State Police Annual Drunk Driving Audit, Sterling Heights recorded 299 OWI/DUI arrests in 2024, more than any other city in Macomb County, including Warren, Clinton Township, and Shelby Township combined.

-OWI arrests are just the beginning.
-Sterling Heights police and Macomb County Sheriff's deputies actively patrol Mound Road, Van Dyke Avenue, Schoenherr Road, and Hall Road — arresting residents for domestic violence, drug possession, retail fraud, assault, and felony offenses every day.
+OWI/DUI arrests are just the beginning.
+Sterling Heights police and Macomb County Sheriff's deputies actively patrol Mound Road, Van Dyke Avenue, Schoenherr Road, and Hall Road, arresting residents for domestic violence, drug possession, retail fraud, assault, and felony offenses every day.

-When you are charged with a crime in Sterling Heights, your case begins at the 41-A District Court.
+When you are charged with a crime in Sterling Heights, your case begins at the 41A District Court, Sterling Heights division.
 If you are facing a felony, it will eventually move to the 16th Circuit Court in Mt.
 Clemens.
-Scott Rabaut appears in both courts regularly — and his office is located right here in Sterling Heights at 38600 Van Dyke Ave., Suite 200.
+Scott appears in both courts regularly, and his office is located right here in Sterling Heights at 38600 Van Dyke Ave., Suite 200.

 Court address